eating-coleslaw/squittal.LivePlanetmans/README.md

 `An error occured initializing the DB.
 Microsoft.Data.SqlClient.SqlException (0x80131904): A network-related or instance-specific error occurred while establishing a connection to SQL Server.
 The server was not found or was not accessible.
 Verify that the instance name is correct and that SQL Server is configured to allow remote connections. (provider: SQL Network Interfaces, error: 26 - Error Locating Server/Instance Specified)`

 This means that the SQL Database service has been stopped for some reason.
-Manually start the service, then try running the again.
+Manually start the service, then try running the app again.

+#### Start Service via StopSqlServer.bat

+1. `Run squittal.LivePlanetmans\commands\StartSqlServer.bat` (or your `StopSqlServer.bat` shortcut) as administrator.

+#### Start Service via Services App

 1. Open the __Services__ Windows app.